 Common man; Salt of the Earth; Joe the Plumber

-struggles and poor upbringing ... we hear of their small farm ubringing, or immigrant parents (or grandparents), or even their fatherless childhood against heavy odds and adversity) in attempting to habitate their point
+personal struggles and poor upbringing, we hear of their small farm ubringing, or immigrant parents (or grandparents), or even their fatherless childhood against heavy odds and adversity) in attempting to habitate their

-should stop paying unemployment benefits to those who do not work (or choose not to work), because that s like maxing out all your credit cards during a time when you should be tightening your belt."
+recession, we should stop paying unemployment benefits to those who do not work (or choose not to work), because that’s like maxing out all your credit cards during a time when you should be tightening your belt."

 Demonizing the Opposition